Noovolari/leapp/README.md

 ![image](.github/images/AWS_SSO_TUTORIAL_5.png)

-# Integrations for Leapp
-Integration is a way for Leapp to develop tools and plugins to increase Leapp's functionalities and ability to work in sinergy with other popular tools.
-For example AWS SSO is a Leapp integration that takes advantage of AWS SSO's centralised control of accounts and roles. to retrieve sessions in a simple and secure way for a specific developer.

-Integrations are developed taking into account the concept of **strategy**

 # HTTP/HTTPS in-app proxy
 Leapp allows for HTTP/HTTPS protocols, specifying a proxy server to which the in-app requests are sent.
 Both authenticated and non authenticated proxy are supported.
 In the option panel you can configure protocol, url, port, and authentication information.
 See image below

 ![image](.github/images/options-proxy.png)